Komdosh/CrackingTheCodingInterview/13-java/README.md

 <details>
 <summary>Answer</summary>

-We can hide the constructor from the outside world, but we can still create an instance of the class using the static class.
+We can hide the constructor from the outside world, but we can still create an instance of the class using the internal static class, for example.
 Useful for creating a builder or singleton pattern.

 #### Implementation